 Cons: It’s easier to get lost in the shuffle.
 You may also have to get approval from several levels of management before implementing new processes.
 Additionally, when it comes time for promotions, more coworkers will be competing with you to move up.

 Want to compare salary ranges at small, midsize and large companies?
-Download our latest Salary Guide for Accounting and Finance for detailed salary information.
+Download our 2018 Robert Half Salary Guide for detailed salary information.

 How about midsize organizations?